Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 This repository contains scripts to replicate [DFAST_QC v1.0.0](https://github.com/nigyta/dfast_qc) benchmarking results.

-**General note: in our benchmark analysis all the tools were installed in a conda environemnt called "dfast_qc".
-In each of these scripts we activate the conda enviroment.**
+**General note: in our benchmark analysis all the tools were installed in a conda environment called "dfast_qc".
+In each of these scripts, we activate the conda environment.**
 The scripts:
 - run_dfastqc_GEM.sh